eldoriarpg/EMMI/README.md

 #### Hover Entity
 Description: Displays an entity on hover\
-The entity input is as a NBT-JSON string
+The entity input is as a NBT-JSON string.\
 Start Marker: `[hentity={<json-nbt string>}]`\
 End Marker: `[/hentity]`\
 Examples: